hackclub/hackclub/workshops/slack_todo_list/README.md

 })
 ```

-- Next, for the `/todolistadd` command, we want to get the user's array, add the item to the list, and set the array in the database
+- Next, for the `/todolistadd` command, we want to get the user's array, add the item to the list, and set the array in the database.

 ```js
 app.command('/todolistadd', async ({ command, ack, say }) => {